-At the year end regulatory approval remained outstanding for a deal announced in December 2021 in which the Company's holding in interactive investor would be realised as part of its acquisition by abrdn.
-This transaction completed in May 2022, with the Company receiving proceeds of £42.8 million.
+At the year end regulatory approval remained outstanding for a deal announced in February 2023 in which the Company's holding in Cushon would be realised as part of its acquisition by Natwest Group.
+This transaction completed in June 2023, with the Company receiving proceeds of £22.8 million.
 There are no other significant events after the end of the reporting period requiring disclosure.